saber-solooki/jalalicrontab/README.rst

             test.s('Happy my birthday!'),
         )

-And also you can use it alongside RedisBeater by extending `JalaliCrontab` and `jalalidatetime` then define `encode_beater` method for them:
+And also you can use it alongside `RedisBeater <https://github.com/saber-solooki/redisbeater>`_ by extending `JalaliCrontab` and
+`jalalidatetime` then define `encode_beater` method for them:

 .. code-block:: python

+    from jalalicrontab.time import jalalidatetime
+    from jalalicrontab.schedule import JalaliCrontab

     class Myjalalidatetime(jalalidatetime):
         def encode_beater(self):